Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Measurement Results

-Current AI video chat systems also lack the ability to proactively produce outputs.
-Consequently, all tested applications scored 0 in proactive output tasks.
-To illustrate, a typical proactive output task can be defined as: "When the player takes their first shot, output the message: \textit{'First Shot Taken.'}" In practice, however, AI agents only respond to such instructions with an immediate confirmation (e.g., "Yes, I will") -- they never generate the required output at the correct later time point, which could be tens of seconds later.
-This limitation reveals that while AI engages with users via video chat in a seemingly human-like way, its behavior remains inherently passive: it only responds after detecting user speech, rather than initiating outputs autonomously.

-\parahead{Chatbot-related response quality.} We assessed \textit{visual content memory} by measuring how long AI agents retained the information, and found substantial variation in the results. \chatgpt showed the longest retention (10+ minutes), while \yuanbao demonstrated a complete inability to recall information once it was no longer in the current video frame.
-We hypothesize that \yuanbao employs a speech-gated mechanism, where video processing is triggered exclusively by user speech.
-However, despite only processing video intermittently, \yuanbao's client continuously transmits the video stream over the network (\S~\ref{sec:mechanism-result}).
+We assessed \textit{visual content memory} by measuring how long each agent retained earlier visual information, and found very wide variation across the six agents (Table~\ref{tab:scores}). \chatgpt showed the longest retention at 10+ minutes, followed by \gemini at 7--8 minutes and \doubao at 1--2 minutes.
+At the other end, \yuanbao and \qwen show no recall at all once the relevant content leaves the current video frame, and \grok also reports zero in the standard setting (with the blank-screen exception discussed below).
+We hypothesize that \yuanbao and \qwen employ a speech-gated mechanism in which video processing is triggered only by user speech.
+However, despite only processing video intermittently, both clients continuously transmit the video stream over the network (\S\ref{sec:mechanism-result}).
 This mismatch between data transmission and computation leads to unnecessary bandwidth consumption.
-An ideal architecture should synchronize data streaming with processing activity, pausing transmission during periods of user silence.
+An ideal architecture should synchronize streaming with processing, pausing transmission during periods of user silence.

 We also observed an interesting phenomenon in the memory evaluation.
 As shown in Table~\ref{tab:scores}, \grok generally exhibited no memory across most test cases.
 However, when the screen turned completely blank and we asked questions about earlier content, the model was able to recall events from up to 10 seconds prior.
 We infer that the absence of new visual input during a blank screen allows \grok to retain its prior memory, whereas in typical scenarios, incoming frames with rich information quickly overwrite it.
-Compared with \yuanbao, both models exhibit near-zero memory overall, but their mechanisms differ: \grok shows a fragile memory that is easily overwritten, whereas \yuanbao has no memory capacity as it does not process these video frames at all.
+Compared with \yuanbao and \qwen, all models exhibit near-zero memory overall, but their mechanisms differ: \grok shows a fragile memory that is easily overwritten, whereas the other two has no memory capacity as it does not process these video frames at all.

-The performance in \textit{visual named entity recognition} indicates that AI agents can retrieve external knowledge to address questions that cannot be resolved directly from video content alone.
-In this task, all models achieved scores exceeding 80, which translates to a maximum of 2 errors per 15 questions.